 - Your clinical internships will take place in multidisciplinary settings, preparing you to collaborate with other healthcare professionals in your career.

 - If you're interested in honing your business skills, D'Youville offers an accelerated MBA option designed for students enrolled in the professional phase of the Doctor of Chiropractic program.
-MBA classes are only held on Saturdays, and you'll pay half-price tuition for the MBA degree.
+MBA classes are only held on Saturdays, and you'll receive a 10% discount on tuition for the MBA degree.